keycloak/keycloak/examples/fuse/README.md

 custom Jetty authenticator provided by Keycloak Jetty adapter into underlying Jetty server.
 Hence first step is to upgrade pax-web version from default 3.0.6 to newer 3.1.2 .
 Then you need to "refresh" cxf feature too.
 Final step is to install "keycloak-fuse-example" feature.

-All the steps could be performed with these commands in Fuse console (Replace Keycloak versions with the current version number again):
+All the steps could be performed with these commands in Fuse console (Replace Keycloak versions with the current Keycloak version number):

 ```
 features:uninstall pax-war